carnivuth/carnivuth/content/mobile_systems/service_discovery/index.md

 JINI overcomes stub and skeleton limitations, cause client can get the proxy objects at runtime from the broker

-## Service location protocol (slp)
+## Service location protocol (SLP)

-service agents makes periodic broadcast of the available services and user agent listen for the request for the application, optionally a directory agent can be deployed for caching purposes
+Service agents makes periodic broadcast of the available services and user agent listen for the request for the application, optionally a directory agent can be deployed for caching purposes

 ```mermaid
 flowchart TD